Hexadecimal: Binary conversion

-With little practice, mapping 11112 to F16 in one step becomes easy: see table in written representation.
-The advantage of using hexadecimal rather than decimal increases rapidly with the size of the number.
+With little practice, mapping 11112 to F16 in one step becomes easy.
+The advantage of using hex rather than decimal increases rapidly with the size of the number.
 When the number becomes large, conversion to decimal is very tedious.
-However, when mapping to hexadecimal, it is trivial to regard the binary string as 4-digit groups and map each to a single hexadecimal digit.
+However, when mapping to hex, it is trivial to regard the binary string as 4-digit groups and map each to a single hex digit.

 This example shows the conversion of a binary number to decimal, mapping each digit to the decimal value, and adding the results.

-Compare this to the conversion to hexadecimal, where each group of four digits can be considered independently, and converted directly:
+Compare this to the conversion to hex, where each group of four digits can be considered independently and converted directly:

-The conversion from hexadecimal to binary is equally direct.
+The conversion from hex to binary is equally direct.

 Other simple conversions

-Although quaternary (base 4) is little used, it can easily be converted to and from hexadecimal or binary.
-Each hexadecimal digit corresponds to a pair of quaternary digits and each quaternary digit corresponds to a pair of binary digits.
-In the above example 5 E B 5 216 = 11 32 23 11 024.
+Although quaternary (base 4) is little used, it can easily be converted to and from hex or binary.
+Each hex digit corresponds to a pair of quaternary digits, and each quaternary digit corresponds to a pair of binary digits.
+In the above example 2 5 C16 = 02 11 304.

 The octal (base 8) system can also be converted with relative ease, although not quite as trivially as with bases 2 and 4.
 Each octal digit corresponds to three binary digits, rather than four.
-Therefore, we can convert between octal and hexadecimal via an intermediate conversion to binary followed by regrouping the binary digits in groups of either three or four.
+Therefore, we can convert between octal and hex via an intermediate conversion to binary followed by regrouping the binary digits in groups of either three or four.

 Division-remainder in source base

-As with all bases there is a simple algorithm for converting a representation of a number to hexadecimal by doing integer division and remainder operations in the source base.
-In theory, this is possible from any base, but for most humans only decimal and for most computers only binary (which can be converted by far more efficient methods) can be easily handled with this method.
+As with all bases there is a simple algorithm for converting a representation of a number to hex by doing integer division and remainder operations in the source base.
+In theory, this is possible from any base, but for most humans, only decimal and for most computers, only binary (which can be converted by far more efficient methods) can be easily handled with this method.

-Let d be the number to represent in hexadecimal, and the series hihi−1...h2h1 be the hexadecimal digits representing the number.
+Let d be the number to represent in hex, and the series hihi−1...h2h1 be the hex digits representing the number.